pytest-dev/pytest/doc/en/how-to/tmp_path.rst

 The ``tmp_path`` fixture
 ------------------------

-You can use the ``tmp_path`` fixture which will provide a temporary directory unique to the current test, created in the `base temporary directory`_.
+You can use the ``tmp_path`` fixture which will provide a temporary directory unique to each test function.

 ``tmp_path`` is a :class:`pathlib.Path` object.
 Here is an example test usage: